SudoFishLabs/leveluphn/content/english/_index.md

 banner:
   title: "LevelUp for Hackernews"
   titleTag: "(with AI Summary)"
-  content: "LevelUp for HackerNews is a cross-platform client that lets you browse the latest news, stories, and comments with ease and features AI-generated news summaries to help you stay informed quickly.
+  content: "LevelUp for Hackernews is a cross-platform client that lets you browse the latest news, stories, and comments with ease and features AI-generated news summaries to help you stay informed quickly.
 Available on both Android and iOS, it’s built with React Native."
   image: "/images/themes-ss.png"